gabssoaresr/gabssoaresr/README.md

 ## Repositories
-You can see my repositories a little about my studies.
-There you'll find some project that I used as base to learn since HTML, until JavaScript, PHP and others.
+You can see my repositories a little about my studies..

 <details>
 <summary>